 According to the International Food Policy Research Institute, the annual growth in cereal yields is projected to fall to about one per cent during the next two decades.
 However, the Food and Agricultural Organisation estimates that total food production of all sorts will grow annually at about 1.5 per cent over the next 30 years, keeping ahead of population growth, now running at 1.3 per cent a year.

-However, there has been a price to pay in terms of the environmental side effects.
-The Green Revolution has been massively dependent upon inputs of fossil fuels, now seen as both damaging to the climate and increasingly expensive as oil supplies peak.
-Agricultural intensification has had a profound impact on biodiversity, and the use of pesticides in particular has led - in the words of Lord May, former President of the Royal Society, "to an ever more Silent Spring."
+However, there has been a price to pay in terms of the environmental side-effects.
+The Green Revolution has been massively dependent upon inputs of fossil fuels, the extraction of which often causes problems.
+Agricultural intensification has had a profound impact on biodiversity, and the use of pesticides in particular has led - in the words of Sir Robert May, chief scientific adviser to the UK government - "to an ever more Silent Spring."
 May anticipates a 10-fold increase in extinction rates over the coming few centuries, and much of this will be attributable to the way we produce food.

 Much of the water taken for irrigation - probably over a half - never reaches the crops for which it is intended: it evaporates, leaks out of broken pipes or is otherwise wasted.
 Of equal concern is the mismanagement of irrigation water.
 According to the United Nations' Food and Agricultural Organisation (FAO) 30 million hectares out of the world's 240 million irrigated hectares have been severely damaged by a build up in salt, and a further 80 million hectares are affected by a combination of salinisation and water logging.